Thiazole

 Thiazole (/'TaI.@zoUl/), or 1,3-thiazole, is a 5-membered heterocyclic compound that contains both sulfur and nitrogen.
 The term 'thiazole' also refers to a large family of derivatives.
 Thiazole itself is a pale yellow liquid with a pyridine-like odor and the molecular formula C_{3}H_{3}NS.
 The thiazole ring is notable as a component of the vitamin thiamine (B_{1}).

 Molecular and electronic structure

 Thiazoles are members of the azoles, heterocycles that include imidazoles and oxazoles.
 Thiazole can also be considered a functional group when part of a larger molecule.

-Being planar, thiazoles are characterized by significant pi-electron delocalization and exhibit a degree of aromaticity greater than that of corresponding oxazoles.
+Being planar, thiazoles are characterized by significant π electron delocalization and exhibit a degree of aromaticity greater than that of corresponding oxazoles.
 This aromaticity is evidenced by the ^{1}H NMR chemical shift of the ring protons, which display resonances between 7.27 and 8.77 ppm, indicating a strong diamagnetic ring current.
-The calculated pi-electron density marks C5 as the primary site for electrophilic substitution, and C2-H as susceptible to deprotonation.
+The calculated electron density marks C5 as the primary site for electrophilic substitution, and C2-H as susceptible to deprotonation.